stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/Bruiser/index.md

 *Your rage causes your strikes to overcome the hardest of materials.*

 While raging, you gain the following benefits:
-- Your unarmed strikes and improved weapons count as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.
+- Your unarmed strikes and improvised weapons count as magical for the purpose of overcoming resistance and immunity to non-magical attacks and damage.
-- Your unarmed strikes and improved weapons deal double damage against structures and objects.
+- Your unarmed strikes and improvised weapons deal double damage to structures and objects.

 ### Stop Hitting Each Other